gismofx/DapperRepository/README.md

 //add more here
 ```

-To Do: Create NuGet Package and simplify adding serivce method via extention method
+To Do: More examples and simplify adding serivce method via extention method